cusyio/Python4DataScience/docs/productive/git/workflows/monorepos.rst

     Download only metadata of the branch that will be checked out.

-With ``scalar list`` you can see which repositories are currently tracked by Scalar and with :samp:`scalar unregister {/path/to/repo}` the repository is removed from this list.
+With ``scalar list`` you can see which repositories are currently tracked by Scalar and with :samp:`scalar unregister {/PATH/TO/REPO}` the repository is removed from this list.

 By default, `Sparse-Checkout <https://git-scm.com/docs/git-sparse-checkout>`_ is enabled and only the files in the root of the git repository are shown.
-Use ``git sparse-checkout set`` to expand the set of directories you want to see, or ``git sparse-checkout disable`` to show all files.
-If you don’t know which directories are available in the repository, you can run ``git ls-tree -d --name-only HEAD`` to find the directories in the root directory, or :samp:`git ls-tree -d --name-only HEAD {/path/to/repo}` to find the directories in :samp:`{/path/to/repo}`.
+Use :samp:`git sparse-checkout set {LIST OF FILES AND DIRECTORIES}` to expand the set of files and directories you want to see, or ``git sparse-checkout disable`` to show all files.
+If you don’t know which directories are available in the repository, you can run ``git ls-tree -d --name-only HEAD`` to find the directories in the root directory, or :samp:`git ls-tree -d --name-only HEAD {/PATH/TO/REPO}` to find the directories in :samp:`{/PATH/TO/REPO}`.

 .. seealso::
    `git ls-tree <https://git-scm.com/docs/git-ls-tree>`_